 Painting © 2016 by Silja Erg

-My little corner of southwest New Mexico, site of copper mining for centuries, and gateway to the Gila National Forest and Continental Divide trail, is home to a lot of talented writers.
+My little corner of southwest New Mexico, site of copper mining for centuries and gateway to the Gila National Forest and Continental Divide trail, is home to a lot of talented writers.
 We have a thriving artist community too.
-Imagine discovering a smaller version of Santa Fe before the crowds did.
+Imagine discovering a little version of Santa Fe before the crowds did.
 If you’re ever in our vicinity, spend a few days.

 Thanks to Chris Lemme for all the time and care he puts into the review.
 And for finding such a wonderful illustration for my poem.
 (Painting © 2016 by Silja Erg)